Klaus-Michael Kühne

-Klaus-Michael Kühne (born 2 June 1937) is a German billionaire businessman.
+Klaus-Michael Kühne (2 June 1937 – 23 August 2026) was a German billionaire businessman.
 In October 2021, the Bloomberg Billionaires Index estimated Kühne's net worth to be US$36.2 billion, making him the richest person in Germany.
-He is the honorary chairman and majority owner (53.3%) of the international transport company Kühne + Nagel, co-founded by his grandfather, August Kühne (1855–1932).
+He was the honorary chairman and majority owner (53.3%) of the international transport company Kühne + Nagel, co-founded by his grandfather, August Kühne (1855–1932).

-As important shareholder of flag-carrier Lufthansa, main owner of Hapag-Lloyd and Kühne+Nagel, Kühne is one of the money elites of Germany with influence into politics and economic circles.
-All of his main companies and investments make their sales in Germany.
-However, Kühne does not pay any taxes in Germany for his holding company or his private assets.
+As important shareholder of flag-carrier Lufthansa, and main owner of Hapag-Lloyd and Kühne+Nagel, Kühne was one of the moneyed elites of Germany with influence into politics and economic circles.
+All of his main companies and investments make their sales in Germany although Kühne did not pay any taxes in Germany for his holding company or his private assets.

 Early life

-Kühne was born 1937 in Hamburg.
-After graduating from high school, Kühne completed a two-year training course as a bank and foreign trade clerk at the private Hamburg bank Münchmeyer & Co..
+Kühne was born in Hamburg on 2 June 1937.
+After graduating from high school, Kühne completed a two-year training course as a bank and foreign trade clerk at the private Hamburg bank Münchmeyer & Co.

 Career

 In 1963, he joined his father Alfred Kühne (1895–1981) as a junior partner at Kühne + Nagel.

 During the first and second oil price crises in the 70s he tried to found a shipping company, but was unsuccessful due to financial pressure.
-In 1981, the year of his father's death, he had to sell 50% percent of the company for 90 million Deutsche Marks to the former Lorho group.
+In 1981, the year of his father's death, he had to sell 50% of the company for 90 million Deutsche Marks to the former Lonrho group.
 He bought the company back for 340 million marks in 1992, and put the Kühne + Nagel Agency on the stock market in 1994.
 He became CEO of the company in 1996.
 By 1998, Kühne was no longer chairman but rather president and delegate of the board of directors.
-Through Kühne Holding Stock Company, of which he was sole owner, he holds a 55.75% share in Kühne + Nagel International Stock Company.
+Through Kühne Holding Stock Company, of which he was sole owner, he held a 55.75% share in Kühne + Nagel International Stock Company.

-In 2008, he became a partner in the shipping company Hapag-Lloyd through the Albert Ballin consortium, of which he holds a 30% share.
+In 2008, he became a partner in the shipping company Hapag-Lloyd through the Albert Ballin consortium, of which he held a 30% share.

-In May 2016, he acquired a 20.3 percent stake in the rail logistics company VTG for 160 million euros from American businessman and former United States Secretary of Commerce Wilbur Ross.
+In May 2016, he acquired a 20.3% stake in the rail logistics company VTG for 160 million euros from American businessman and former United States Secretary of Commerce Wilbur Ross.
 In July 2018, he sold the stake for 300 million euros to an infrastructure fund managed by the U.S. investment bank Morgan Stanley.

 In April 2020, Kühne upped his stake in shipping company Hapag-Lloyd to 30%, having previously owned 26% of the business, making him the largest shareholder.

 In 2022, he doubled his stake in Deutsche Lufthansa AG, Germany's largest airline.